Return to PSTOS Home Page

 Fox Theatre.
 The Last Word, 1998 view

 In May 2000, the Fox building was sold to the City of Centralia.
-The City is looking for a buyer to refurbish the building and a minimum price of $190,000 has been set.
+The City worked to find a buyer to refurbish the structure and a minimum price of $190,000 was set.
 As part of the sale, the buyer would be required to use the building as a convention center, restore it to its original appearance, maintain the outdoor marquee and allow the city to hold community meetings inside.
-Centralia officials estimate it will cost $1.6 million to renovate the historic theater.
+Centralia officials estimated it would cost $1.6 million to renovate the historic theatre.

 Click for a larger version of this image (47K)